What is SGX Nifty and How it Influence Indian Stock Market

 The impact of global events on SGX Nifty and Indian stock market

-Examples of global events that have affected SGX Nifty and the Indian stock market include the global financial crisis in 2008, the European debt crisis in 2011, and the COVID-19 pandemic in 2020.
-These events had a significant impact on global markets and led to sharp declines in SGX Nifty and the Indian market.
+Major global events that affected SGX Nifty and Indian markets include the 2008 financial crisis, the 2011 European debt crisis, and the 2020 COVID-19 pandemic.
+All three caused sharp moves in SGX Nifty and Indian stocks.

 How traders and investors use SGX Nifty for their strategies